A's Bob Melvin receives 1-year contract through 2019 season

-OAKLAND, Calif.
-(AP) — The Oakland Athletics have long appreciated Bob Melvin's ability to balance the challenges of an ever-changing roster with keeping a competitive lineup on the diamond day after day.
+OAKLAND, California (AP) — The Oakland Athletics have long appreciated Bob Melvin's ability to balance the challenges of an ever-changing roster with keeping a competitive lineup on the diamond day after day.

 Now, he is set to manage the A's at least two more years, with his latest extension announced Thursday set to take him through the 2019 season.